-E.2.1 Material change to the SCR and to the MCR over the reporting period, and the reasons for any such change
+E.2.1 Material changes to the SCR and to the MCR over the reporting period, and the reasons for any such change

-The SCR has increased by approximately 18.0% while the MCR has seen a similar increase of 16.0% during the reporting period.
-These increased capital requirements are predominately driven by the increase in business volumes and technical reserves.
+The SCR has increased by approximately 10.0% while the MCR has seen a similar increase of 8.0% during the reporting period.
+These increased capital requirements are predominately driven by the Market risk module as result of an increase in the mark to market value of the investment portfolio followed by an increase in underwriting risk modules driven by a increase in business volumes and technical reserves.

-E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement
+E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital

+Requirement